ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Certain common recommendations can be made:

 - When choosing how many times to release data before expiring it from a cache, use a random number chosen from a distribution, rather than a fixed number.
 This prevents an adversary from knowing with certainty that it has successfully flushed a cache of a potentially incriminating piece of data.
 \[
 TODO:
- - Enumerating the problems of different types of mixes vs Cottrel Mix
+ - Enumerating the problems of different types of mixes vs Cottrell Mix
  - Integrating the IP address into the algorithm for releasing data
  - Prefer aggregating multiple piece of data into a single STH when possible
  - The importance of Flushing Attacks, and tying in network connection, and time interval